Date: 10 November 2017. Glass Dishes

 passed along the box.
 It took a few days to circle the anchorage.

-What wasn't taken ended up at the local Salvation Army store.
+What was not taken ended up at the local Salvation Army store.

 I know I